unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Resolve Reactions

-In reaction priority order, each Unit may resolve a Unit Activation.
+In reaction priority order, each Unit may perform a Unit Activation.
 Instead of performing a Unit Activation, a Unit may hold its reaction by reducing the value of its Reaction Priority die by 1.
 Units not in the activating Taskforce are [Refreshed](#refresh) immediately before resolving their reaction Unit Activation.